Films designed to be made and seen in their immediate locality

 Edwin F. James was a highly regarded businessman who moved from Seattle, Washington to Portland, Oregon to open the Majestic Theater on June 11, 1911.
 The theater sat 1,100 people and was the first palace in Portland to show silent feature films and was later the first to add live organ music to silent films viewings.

-The Heilig theatre, located in Portland Oregon, was a vibrant and thrilling addition to the Portland theatre scene in the 1900s.
+The Heilig theater, located in Portland Oregon, was a vibrant and thrilling addition to the Portland theater scene in the 1900s.
 It was built in 1910 and slowly became a staple for movie patrons in the Portland area.
 Although the Heilig was well known as a movie theatre, it was also extremely popular for showing comedic operas and vaudeville shows.
-One of its most notable performances included a production of Zandonai's Conchita starring soprano Tarquinia Tarquini in 1912 (1).

 Upon doing more research on film censorship occurring in Portland in the early 1900s, I learned that there was a Portland board of motion pictures censor.
 Viewers of the Portland board of motion pictures censor had the authority to order scenes and subtitles from publicly released films to be removed.
 According to an article from The Oregon Daily Journal in March 1921, the film Passion was ordered to remove three scenes and one subtitle from its film, which is focused on Madame DuBarry, a French revolutionary.

 Heppner, Oregon is home to its very own Star Theatre, which was known as being one of the only theatres to show moving pictures in Heppner Oregon during the early 1900's as well as being a popular public space for other forms of performance art.
 Heppner's Star Theatre was owned and operated by B.G.
 Sigsbee and the program usually showed local short films and/or feature length films.
 The films showed at the theatre ranged in genres, including comedies, drama, war, etc.